 - Preservation of family history

-Music Therapy is another alternative therapy that has close links to reminiscence.
+This type of therapy is another alternative that has close links to reminiscence.
 Music has the ability to prompt memory recall and self-expression, especially when movement and speech are limited.
 This provides a number of benefits including reduced stress, improved speech and increased movement.

-Music therapy can help people communicate, especially those living with dementia.
+It can help people communicate, especially those living with dementia.
 Playing music that has been significant in their life can produce an emotional response and trigger brain activity.
-Evoking fond memories can provide a sense of belonging and happiness to each individual and sharing these memories with carers, family and friends can enhance communication and social connections.
+Evoking fond memories can provide a sense of belonging and happiness to each individual.
+Sharing these memories with carers, family and friends can enhance communication and social connections.

 Much like running or swimming, alternative therapies like reminiscence or music therapy promote skills which need to be practiced at regular intervals to get the most out of the therapy.
 This can be monitored and managed effectively within a care setting – exercising your mind and flexing those memory muscles will help slow the cognitive decline that comes with age.

-At the Athena Healthcare Group, we support the use of alternative therapies, such as reminiscence or music therapy, as supplementary support to the superior care delivered to our residents.
+At the Athena Healthcare Group, all our Lodge’s support the use of alternative therapies.
+Such as reminiscence or music therapy, as supplementary support to the superior care delivered to our residents.